By Gary Fitzgerald

 It’s difficult to escape stress during the holidays: shopping in overcrowded malls, searching for the perfect gift; planning, coordinating and cooking dinners and parties for family, friends and neighbors; or traveling long distances to visit relatives.

-Studies show that stress – particularly chronic stress – can worsen allergy and asthma symptoms, says Talal Nsouli, MD, a Washington, D.C., allergist and former Allergy & Asthma Network board member.
+Studies show that stress – particularly chronic stress – can worsen asthma and allergy symptoms, says Talal Nsouli, MD, a Washington, D.C., allergist and former member of Allergy & Asthma Network’s Board of Directors.

 During stressful situations, the body releases a chemical that makes the muscles around the airways tighten, causing difficulty breathing.
 Stress can also weaken the immune system, inviting winter colds, flu and asthma episodes.